ccashwell/is_crawler/README.md

       end
     end

-...or the `is_crawler?(:facebook, :google)` methods to determine if you're dealing with one or more specific crawlers.
+...or the `is_crawler?("Some User Agent/1.0", :facebook, :google)` methods to determine if you're dealing with one or more specific crawlers.
 That's it!

 ## Contributing

 Missing out on a noteworthy crawler?
 Find a problem?
 Ideas for improvement?

 Raise an issue, or: